Project status: In progress

 Therapeutic and restorative care will improve outcomes for children and young people and increase community safety by diverting young people now and reducing later engagement in offending behaviour.

-The ACT Government is continuing to determine the reform of the service system required to support raising the minimum age of criminal responsibility.
-This includes:
+To prepare for the introduction of the legislation, the ACT Government is reforming the service system required to support raising the minimum age of criminal responsibility.
+This includes

-• Improving the experiences and outcomes for children aged under 14 years who are engaging in harmful behaviour that brings them to the attention of the justice system.
+- Improving the experiences and outcomes for children under 14 years old who are engaging in harmful behaviour that brings them to the attention of the justice system.